NJIT-Highlander-Racing-Electrical/.github/profile/README.md

 ## Important Links

-2025 Baja SAE Rules (STILL WAITING FOR THIS TO BE POSTED)
+2025 Baja SAE Rules (STILL WAITING FOR THIS TO BE POSTED -- should come out end of August or beginning of September)

 [Electrical Folder in Google Drive](https://drive.google.com/drive/folders/1Pz5bq8r8b9oh7MFo3oWOcobUKbDVZDIy?usp=drive_link)